department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <li class="process-step list-three">

 You must give written permission for school officials to release information to us as necessary.
-If you don't, it could affect when you get benefits.
+If you don’t, it could affect when you get benefits.

 Normally, foreign schools certify their students for 1 academic year.
 Within 120 days of your enrollment, you should let the school know if you plan to re-enroll, and ask the certifying official to submit an enrollment certification for you.
 You should make sure the school knows your plans for continued enrollment in order to avoid any delay in getting your benefits.
 </li>